 USS MIAMI Image Gallery:

 The photos below were taken by Michael Jenning and show the decommissioned MIAMI at the Portsmouth Naval Shipyard, Kittery, Me., on May 4, 2015.
 The submarine is sitting high in the water.
-The mast on the sail as well as the navigation lights and the installation on the bow give the impression that the MIAMI is being prepared for a tow.
+The mast on the sail as well as the navigation lights and the installation on the bow are preparations for MIAMI's upcoming tow to the Puget Sound Naval Shipyard, Bremerton, Wash.